 The council cannot stop a statutory undertaker digging up the road.
 They have a legal right under the New Roads and Street Works Act, to maintain their existing pipes, cables etc, or to install new ones.

-In January 2010, the City Council became one of the first Local Authority to introduce a Permit Scheme for all works on the highway.
+In January 2010, the council became one of the first Local Authority to introduce a Permit Scheme for all works on the highway.
 This requires anyone wishing to carry out work on the highway to have the methodology and timing of their work approved and co-ordinated.

 The statutory undertaker has to tell the council about the work.
 For very minor works it just has to send the council a daily list of where it's working.
 For other works it has to give notice.
 The bigger the work the longer the notice, from 2 hours for emergency works to 28 days for planned works.

 Permits are required for most work in the road or pavement that takes place on any publicly maintainable highways.
 Permissible works include such things as:

 Economists have shown a significant benefit to the London economy through improved works co-ordination resulting from the scheme.
 The City of Westminster implemented the scheme with a number of London Boroughs and TfL.